Concert: Residency

 A concert residency or musical residency is a series of live music concerts similar to a concert tour, but only performed at one location.
 One will have fewer shows than a concert tour.
 Theaters generally serve as the venues for them.
 Concert residencies are usually associated with the city of Las Vegas.
-Bands and individuals might embark on one since it's easier than touring.
+Bands and individuals might embark on one since it is easier than touring.
 Examples of concert residencies are Britney: Piece of Me and Play by Britney Spears and Katy Perry, respectively.